Livefull/SphereDiar/README.md

 | SphereSpeaker 200 | Voxceleb2 (2000) |Average| Cosine | 5.2 |
 | Current best | Voxceleb2 | Average| Cosine | 2.2 |

-Each of these scores has been calculated the similar way as discussed in the "combining.pdf".
+Each of these scores has been calculated the similar way as in the "combining.pdf".

 ### Getting started